johncegom/express-todolists/README.md

-All practices using Glitch stored here.
+All practices using Glitch.com stored here.